 It is key to focus on improving your nutrition, as well as avoiding certain foods that may aggravate arthritis pain.
 I also understand that sometimes supplementation may be necessary to help in the interim while your body adjusts to your new way of eating.
 I have at times supplemented by using Vimerson Health’s glucosamine chondroitin with turmeric.
 This has helped alleviate some inflammatory responses that cause joint pain.

-I would love to hear if you have experienced less joint pain by eating certain foods and how this has impacted your health.
+I would love to hear if you have experienced less joint pain by eating certain foods, and how this has impacted your health.
 Also, were you aware that eating certain foods can help your arthritis pain?
+Did you ever hear anyone ask, “Is pineapple good for arthritis sufferers”?
+Now, you know the answer.
 Let me know if you include any of these foods in your diet to help improve your arthritis.
 You can also connect with me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva